Sci-Fi Films of the ’60s

 As to what they’re doing on the Moon, besides looking for creepy Moon-life and other creepy Moon things: they are “photographing various parts of our Galaxy, from which we hope to gain a new perspective.”

 The captain decides to get out of his chair while they’re still launching.
 He’s nearly hurt by this silliness, but he recovers OK.
 No issues with weightlessness.

 They are beset by an impressive array of dangers, just halfway through the movie these include:

 - a meteoric dust cloud—which they get through by some kind of force field

 - then another meteor swarm.

-- On the moon, there are more meteors, which sparkle through the sky like fireworks, and burn on the ground also like meteors.
+- On the Moon, there are more meteors, which sparkle through the sky like fireworks, and burn on the ground also like fireworks.
 But their magnetic shields protect them—the problem is, the meteoric explosion knock up big rocks—these slowly float to the ground.

 - Plants (or something) that explode.

 - Moon creatures prone to abduction and long-winded threats.

 - Some liquid comes out of a rock, and a guy runs over and puts his hands right into it, burning them badly.
 He accurately remarks that this was stupid.